Enter the content which will be displayed in sticky bar

 Defensive snacks

 With drinks come nibbles – and most commercial ones come with calories, salt and fat.
 So do your research and find some healthier, more creative solutions.
-These days, bring a plate is much more accepted, so take some healthy snacks as a hostess thankyou:
+These days, bringing a plate is much more accepted, so take some healthy snacks to contribute:

 • Strawberry halves styled to look like Father Christmas